capnslipp/.dotbang/README.md

 	rebase = true
 ~~~

-As a bonus, this works nicely with putting your local-only changes on top of any new `«your username»/main` changes; just `git pull` when on the local-machine branch to pull from your main branch.
+Now just `git pull` when on the local-machine branch to pull from your main branch.
 And if you encounter rebase conflicts when pulling, a `git checkout --theirs «conflicting file name»` will ensure you keep your local variant _(of course, you can revert to the main branch's variant with `--ours` instead of `--theirs`, or you may actually want to hand-merge the changes, of course)_.